- Get link

 How Technology Took Over Our Lives

-From Tool to Tyrant: The Shift in Power
+From Tool to Tyrant

-The Illusion of Freedom in a Digital World
+The Illusion of Digital Freedom

 Everyday Tech That Keeps You Hooked